felixknorre/docker-quagga/README.md

 ## Usage Quagga

 The config files are located under `/etc/quagga` and are empty so that the students can configure them.
-If you want to preconfigure the config files add them to the Dockerfile or create an new image from a preconfigured container uning `docker commit <container-name>`.
+If you want to have preconfigured config files add them to the Dockerfile or create an new image from a preconfigured container using `docker commit <container-name>`.

 If you want to use RIP, use `fknorre/quagga:1.2.2-alpine`.